How HashCore Toolkit Works

 • 2.

-Network Broadcast: Use mDNS or UPnP protocols to detect miners automatically
+Network Broadcast: Use guided network scanning and discovery workflows to detect miners automatically

 • 3.